 Matthew Westerby will create special dance pieces for approximately 80 seventh graders as well as "alumni" dancers (8th to 12th graders).
 This latter group, bitten by the dance bug, return year after year on their own time to remain with the project.

-Thirty more students become a Jazz Big Band under Albert Rivera's baton and back the dancers with their original music.
+More students become a Jazz Ensemble under Albert Rivera's baton and back the dancers with their original music.
 Many of these band members will continue their studies during the summer at Litchfield Jazz Camp.

-PPL! students will perform at the Charter Oak Cultural Center on Friday, April 8 at 5:30 PM, for audiences of some 2,000 fellow students, their families and the general public.
+PPL! students will perform on Thursday, April 9 at 7:00PM for audiences of some 2,000 fellow students, their families and the general public.
 Still more student artists (up to 200) display their work for a post concert reception and gallery.
+The performance will be held at the Charter Oak Cultural Center 21 Charter Oak Ave, Hartford CT.

 Public school teachers in PPL! guide the project and learn from each other and the arts professionals.
 They mount the art show of student works, institute poetry coffee house readings in their home schools, create new curriculum around project themes, compile poetry anthologies for their school libraries, encourage students to enter writing contests and build interdistrict communication and parent involvement.
 Parents serve as teachers' aides and chaperones.
 We are grateful for their help and proud of their talented children.